erSubhashThapa/100daysofcode/r1-log.md

   I decided to start a food app I'd been meaning to work on for while.
 It will compile the **nutritional label values** for different foods by grabbing the **nutrient values from the USDA database** using their API.

-  ## USDA Food Composition Databases API
+- ## USDA Food Composition Database App

   For those who aren't familiar with food tracking, the nutrient values on the **USDA database** *are not the same* as what you would see on the **nutritional labels** since the labels use a lot of percentages and the database uses value like 2mg, 300UI, etc.